cfkubo/dbmigrate.ai/README.md

 ## 1. Project Plan & Purpose

-**Primary Goal:** The main objective of this project is to provide a tool that can convert stored procedures and functions from an Oracle SQL dialect to a PostgreSQL compatible dialect.
+**Primary Goal:** The main objective of this project is to provide a tool that can convert tables,stored procedures,functions, indexes , views etc..  from an Oracle SQL dialect to a PostgreSQL compatible dialect.

 **Key Features:**
 1.  **Web UI:** A user-friendly web interface for converting SQL code by pasting it into a text box or uploading a file.
 It supports both Stored Procedures/Functions and DDL.